klen/django_markdown/README.rst

 Changes
 =======

-Make sure you`ve read the following document if you are upgrading from previous versions of scss:
+Make sure you`ve read the following document if you are upgrading from previous versions:

 http://packages.python.org/django-markdown/changes.html